wmk1/preorders-reader/README.md

     /cd/to/your/path

-2. When you are in the main directory of project, write:

-    mvn clean install

-3. This project uses RabbitMQ, therefore we need to start it first.
+2. This project uses RabbitMQ, therefore we need to start it first.
 In order to do it, after successful build, run

     docker-compose up

 Docker contains RabbitMQ and core itself.

+2. When you are in the main directory of project, write:

+    mvn clean install

-4. After successful running docker containers, run in your terminal
+4. After successful running docker containers and installing maven targer, run in your terminal

     mvn spring-boot:run